xishansnow/BayesianModelingandComputationInPython/markdown/chp_05.md

 then choose a regularizing prior.
-From the definition of splines and {numref}`fig:splines_weighted` we can see that the closer the consecutive $\boldsymbol{\beta}$ coefficients are to each other, the smoother the resulting function will be.
-Imagine you are dropping two consecutive columns of the design matrix in {numref}`fig:splines_weighted`, effectively setting those coefficients to 0, the fit will be much less *smooth* as we do not have enough
+From the definition of splines and {numref}`fig:splines_weighted` we can see that the closer the consecutive $\boldsymbol{\beta}$ coefficients are to each other, the smoother the resulting function will bjin xing consecutive columns of the design matrix in {numref}`fig:splines_weighted`, effectively setting those coefficients to 0, the fit will be much less *smooth* as we do not have enough